-VARSITY CLUB-A local organization which selects its members annually from the ranks of the major sport letter winners in their junior year.
+VARSITY CLUB - A local organization which selects its members annually from the ranks of the major sport letter winners in their junior year.

+WILDLIFE CONSERVATION CLUB-Purpose of the club is to assemble students having vocational interest in the field of conservation, and to maintain a beneficial and valuable program for each member.
+Meets twice a month.
 WOMEN'S GLEE CLUB - The Women's Glee Club selects its members from all departments of the college.
 It has singing engagements throughout the state as well as on the campus and completes the season's work with a concert given in the spring.
-The girls are selected on the basis of good singing voice and experience in choral work.
+The women are selected on the basis of good singing voice and experience in choral work.